PvdBerg1998/hfml_data_preprocessor/README.md

 cargo build --release --locked --no-default-features
 ```

 If compilation is successful, the binary is placed inside the `target/release` folder.
+For easy use, the executable should be placed at a location that is on your path.
+On Linux, one could create a soft link to e.g. `~/.local/bin` or another common folder on your path.
+On Windows the folder containing the binary should be added to the `Path` environment variable ([tutorial](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)).
+If successful, you should be able to run `hfml_data_preprocessor` in your terminal from any location.

 # Licensing
 This repository is licensed under the GNU General Public License version 3.
 This is required because the tool uses the GNU Scientific Library and makes sure everyone has free access to this source code.
 If you use this tool for publication, a reference to this repository would be appreciated.